mintnick/evehu/README.md

 - Remove some tables, eg. group security status
 - Refactor classes to models
 - Modify some task logic
-- Add a form to allow user to manually add missing entity
+- Add a form to allow user to manually add missing entity (due to the discontinuous ids in some ranges and the lack of third party APIs)

 ### Current status

 Open test

 Data fetching process: ~60%(2022.09.02)